Mindinventory/Numbers-Animation/README.md

 4. [License](#license)

 ## Description
-Numbers animation allows you to click on different numbers and accrodingly it will animate numbers in a cool way.
-It has very attractive ui and is very easy to use.
+Numbers animation allows you to click on different numbers and accordingly it will animate numbers in a cool way.
+It has very attractive UI and is very easy to use.

 <b>Animation used</b>